Excitations in the Higher Lattice Gauge Theory Model for Topological Phases I: Overview

-In addition to this $\rhd$ action, we have to include certain blob ribbon operators into the membrane operator, with these ribbons running from a special blob defined in the membrane operator, which we call blob 0, to the plaquettes of the direct membrane.
+In addition to this $\rhd$ action, we have to multiply the membrane operator by blob ribbon operators, with these ribbons running from a special blob defined in the membrane operator, which we call blob 0, to the plaquettes of the direct membrane.
 In the $\rhd$ trivial case (Case 1 of Table \ref{Table_Cases_intro}), the plaquettes around the membrane were excited and the start-point could also be excited.
 In this more general case (Case 2 of Table \ref{Table_Cases_intro}) the special blob, blob 0, may also be excited, as may the edges and blobs surrounding the membrane.
 The word ``may" is important for the edges and blobs at the boundary of the membrane, because near an excited plaquette, the edge and blob terms cease to commute and also become inconsistent with changes to the branching structure of the lattice.
 This effect would only become worse if we lifted the condition on $\partial$.
-In that case, the blob ribbon operators that we add would generally be confined, which could lead to plaquette excitations away from the boundary (although we expect this to be true only for certain labels of the membrane operator) and this is the reason that we do not consider the fully general case.
+In that case, the blob ribbon operators that we add would generally be confined, which could lead to plaquette excitations away from the boundary, which is the reason that we do not consider the fully general case.
 In Case 2 the problematic plaquette excitations are restricted to the boundary of the membrane, and any topological quantities can be measured far from this boundary (if the membrane is sufficiently large), so the inconsistencies from the plaquette excitations are not important.

 Due to the extra features of the magnetic membrane operator in this case, the magnetic excitation may carry both an ordinary 1-flux and a 2-flux, as we discussed in Section \ref{Section_Properties_From_Gauge_Theory}.
 Recall that a non-trivial 2-flux indicates a closed surface with a non-trivial label.
 We can see that the loop excitation must be associated to a non-trivial surface when blob 0 of the membrane operator is excited.
 This is because blob 0 being excited indicates that this blob carries a non-trivial 2-flux, which must be balanced by a 2-flux belonging to the loop-like excitation itself.